 Our Vision, Values and Ethos

 Our vision is based on Jesus’ parable of the mustard seed, which describes the Kingdom of Heaven growing and flourishing from small, humble beginnings.
-We believe that our school is like that tree, which has grown over time.
-It is home to our pupils, who are like the birds nesting within its branches.
+We believe that our school is like that tree, which grows over time as wide as we can with branches that reach out into our community, providing shade, shelter and life for Staverton.
+The tree is home to the children, parents, staff and community members, who are like the birds nesting within its branches.
 They are nurtured in our school, and in time flourish, developing skills, attitudes and values which are important for adult life.

 This parable is a powerful reminder that incredible things come from the humblest of beginnings but it also illustrates the abundant life-giving nature of God’s kingdom for all who seek it.